turingschool/accelerated-mod-0/asking_qs/index.md

 1. What were you trying to do?
 1. What were you expecting to happen?
 1. What happened instead?
-1. What have you attempted/read to find a solution?
+1. What have you attempted/googled/read to find a solution?

 Your goal is probably to get an answer ASAP, and a secondary goal should be to document this issue/challenge to help someone who may encounter the same thing in the future.
 Formatting your question well supports both of these goals.
 Some things to consider:
 - Code snippets should not be formatted as plain text.
-Very short snippets should be formatted as `inline code` and longer snippets should be formatted in...
+Very short snippets should be formatted as `inline code` and ...
 ```
+longer snippets
+should be formatted
-code blocks
+in code blocks.
 ```
 - Screenshots of Terminal output are usually helpful (if Terminal output is relevant).
 - A wall of text isn't something most people want to read.
 If you have a lot of context to provide, give a TL;DR in the main channel, then thread your details in manageable chunks.
 Another strategy is to use bold text and/or emojis strategically to highlight key information or questions.